Carnot rectifiability and Alberti representations

 [1]{\markright{\spacedlowsmallcaps{#1}}} \lehead{\mbox{\llap{ \thepage\kern1em \vline} \rightmark\hfil}}

+\paragraph*{Abstract} A metric measure space is said to be Carnot-rectifiable if it can be covered up to a null set by countably many biLipschitz images of compact sets of a fixed Carnot group.
+In this paper, we give several characterisations of such notion of rectifiability both in terms of Alberti representations of the measure and in terms of differentiability of Lipschitz maps with values in Carnot groups.

-\paragraph*{Abstract} This paper introduces and studies the analogue of the notion of Lipschitz differentiability space by Cheeger, using Carnot groups and Pansu derivatives as models.
+In order to obtain this characterisation, we develop and study the analogue of the notion of Lipschitz differentiability space by Cheeger, using Carnot groups and Pansu derivatives as models.
 We call such metric measure spaces \textit{Pansu differentiability spaces} (PDS).

-After fixing a Carnot group $\mathbb G$, we prove three main results. \begin{itemize} \item Being a PDS with $\mathbb G$-valued charts is equivalent to having $\mathrm{rank}(\mathbb G)$ \textit{independent} and \textit{horizontally universal} Alberti representations with respect to \textit{complete} $\mathbb G$-valued charts.
-This result leverages on a characterization by D. Bate, and extends it to our setting.
-For non-Abelian Carnot groups, the completeness assumption cannot be removed as in the Euclidean case.

-One direction of this equivalence can be seen as a metric analogue of Pansu--Rademacher theorem. \item In every PDS the push-forward of the measure with respect to every $\mathbb G$-valued chart is absolutely continuous with respect to the Haar measure on $\mathbb G$.
-This extends the proof of Cheeger's conjecture by De Philippis--Marchese--Rindler to our setting. \item For $Q$ being the homogeneous dimension of $\mathbb G$, being a PDS with $\mathbb G$-valued charts, with finite $Q$-upper density, and positive $Q$-lower density almost everywhere, is equivalent to being $\mathbb G$-biLipschitz rectifiable.
-This extends a result by D. Bate and S. Li to our setting.
-Moreover, the previous equivalence is false if we substitute $\mathbb G$-biLipschitz with $\mathbb G$-Lipschitz, contrarily to what happens in the Euclidean realm. \end{itemize}

 { \thefootnote } { \thefootnote } { \thefootnote }

 \paragraph*{Keywords} Lipschitz differentiability space, Carnot group, Rademacher theorem, Rectifiability, Alberti representation, Pansu differentiability theorem